charmaur/PolyDiceGenerator/README.md

   ***Note:** Due to recent BOSL2 updates v2.0.402 is currently required.
 It can be found here: <https://github.com/revarbat/BOSL2/tree/e56f953c1cd8db7e7e198e6d7d49650f133ab92a>*

-## Number Distribution Options

-- **Standard N+1** - The typical N+1 distribution where opposing sides of the die add up to N (number of sides of the die) +1.
-This is the default.
-- **DiceLab** - A balanced distribution of numbers optimized for fairness by <http://thedicelab.com>.
-- **Custom** - Selecting "Custom" allows user-defined distributions to be created for numbers, symbols, underscores, and rotation.

-***Note:** It is possible to add symbols to the "Standard N+1" and "DiceLab" distributions without first selecting "Custom."
-However, altering distributions for numbers, underscores, or rotations will require selecting "Custom" first.*

 ## Custom Distributions

 Distributions are set by creating a list (numbers, underscores, symbols, and rotation angles) of values (aka elements).
 The elements are rendered in the same order that the sides of the die are generated and is controlled by the BOSL2 library.
 Distributing elements to specific sides of each die is done by reordering the elements within each list.